-The Ala Wai Yacht Harbor hosts an Annual Hawaii Yacht Club Christmas Boat Parade, where beautifully decorated boats adorned with lights, Santas, elves, candy canes and other festive decorations glide by on the water.
-The Festival of Lights Christmas Boat Parade at Hawaii Kai Towne Center features illuminated boats on the Hawaii Kai Marina waterway and is free of charge for all viewers.
+The Ala Wai Yacht Harbor hosts an Annual Hawaii Yacht Club Christmas Boat Parade.
+It’s one of the more unusual Christmas parades in Hawaii.
+In this event, you’ll see beautifully decorated boats with lights, Santa, elves, candy canes and other decorations.
+While The Festival of Lights Christmas Boat Parade in Hawaii Kai features illuminated boats off the marina.

-For processions on grassy and tree lined areas, families can also flock to the local golf courses at the Moanalua Valley Christmas Caravan to enjoy the seasonal sights or to the North Pole in Mililani which has a craft center and snow play zone, as well as a community parade.
+For processions on grass, families can also flock to local golf courses.
+At the Moanalua Golf Course you can enjoy a seasonal parade.
+While the Mililani Golf Course has a craft center, snow play zone and community parade.

-The Waianae Mall’s Ho’olaulea Christmas Parade is a day-time classic which kicks off at 10:00 am and hosts a performance from the Royal Hawaiian Band.
-Other community parades during the Christmas season are scheduled to happen all across Oahu include the: Wahiawa Town Parade, Kaneohe Parade, Pearl City Parade, Kapahulu –Moiliili Parade, Haleiwa Parade, Aiea Community Parade, Olomana Parade, Waianae Parade (beginning at the Waianae Boat Harbor), Gentry Waipio Parade and the Manoa Parade.
-There is no shortage of holiday parades and festivities on Oahu, the “Gathering Place!”
+The Waianae Mall’s Ho’olaulea Christmas Parade kicks off with a performance from the Royal Hawaiian Band.
+Other parades across Oahu include the: Wahiawa Town Parade, Kaneohe Parade, Pearl City Parade, Kapahulu – Moili’ili Parade, Haleiwa Parade, Aiea Community Parade, Olomana Parade, Waianae Parade and Gentry Waipio Parade.
+So there is no shortage of holiday parades and festivities on Oahu, the “Gathering Place.”

-The Garden Isle is famous for its Lights on Rice Parade, which begins with the Kauai Festival of Lights and the Royal Palm tree lighting.
-This parade boasts of nearly 2,000 performers, 60 units of floats and Christmasy treats for the whole family.
+The Garden Isle is famous for its Lights on Rice Parade.
+It begins with the Kauai Festival of Lights and the Royal Palm tree lighting.
+This parade has nearly 2,000 performers, 60 units of floats and Christmas treats for the whole family.
 On the southwestern side of the island, the annual Waimea Christmas Lights Parade happens on the Saturday before Christmas.
-Here guests can admire gingerbread houses on floats, Santa on his sleigh, carolers and marching bands travel along the route.
-After the parade, the public is welcome to join a free Waimea Christmas Party at the Hofgaard Park, where there is live music and entertainment for friends and families to celebrate the holiday season.
+Here, people can admire gingerbread houses, Santa on sleigh, carolers and marching bands.
+After the parade, the public can join a free Waimea Christmas Party at the Hofgaard Park.
+There is live music and entertainment for friends and families to celebrate the holidays.

-The Waimea Christmas Twilight Parade and All-Day Celebration is a popular event which has been running for over 50 years in the erstwhile cowboy town.
-Guests can enjoy witnessing the magic of Christmas come alive at the lighting of the Norfolk tree at Parker School, entertainment from carolers, and local storytellers on the same night as the parade.
+The Waimea Christmas Twilight Parade and All-Day Celebration is a popular event.
+It’s been running for over 50 years in this cowboy town.
+Here, the magic of Christmas comes alive with the lighting of a Norfolk tree at Parker School.
+There is also entertainment from carolers and local storytellers on the same night as the parade.

-In Kailua-Kona, there is a Community Christmas Parade that has occurred annually for over 30 years, highlighting holiday floats, singers and marching bands, with Santa Claus and Mrs. Claus surrounded by their elves.
-The Kea’au Christmas Parade is another stunning procession of singers, performers and floats in the town of Kea’au near Hilo.
-For a day-time option, join in the fun at Pahoa for the Christmas Parade where Santa hands out goodie bags to the children beginning at 9:30 am.
+In Kailua-Kona, there is an annual Community Christmas Parade.
+For over 30 years, it has featured holiday floats, singers, marching bands and Santa Claus and his elves.
+The Kea’au Christmas Parade is another stunning procession of singers, performers and floats.
+For a day-time option, join the fun in Pahoa for a Christmas parade.
+Here, Santa hands out goodie bags to the children beginning at 9:30 am.

-The historic town of Lahaina has a Festival of Lights where parades of marching bands, decorative floats and a merry Santa Claus waltz down Front Street.
-Families can also enjoy the annual lighting of the Banyan Tree, where thousands of glittering lights make the green branches twinkle.
-The Lahaina Cannery Mall also has a festival of trees; while the Old-Fashioned Holiday Celebration has entertainment, crafts, live music and events for all ages.
+The historic town of Lahaina has a Festival of Lights.
+You’ll find marching bands, decorative floats and a merry Santa Claus parading down Front Street.
+Families can also enjoy the annual lighting of the Banyan Tree.
+You’ll see thousands of glittering lights make the green branches twinkle.
+The Lahaina Cannery Mall also has a festival of trees.
+While the Old-Fashioned Holiday Celebration, also in Lahaina, has entertainment, crafts, live music and events for all ages.

-Even the quiet island of Molokai has their own ornate Christmas Parade of Lights, featuring floats and marching units unique to the island.
-There are contests for the most beautiful Christmas tree, the best Christmas dessert and prettiest ornament.
-If you are spending a scenic Christmas holiday on Molokai, you will not want to miss out of this joyful holiday parade.
+Even the quiet island of Molokai has their own ornate Christmas Parade of Lights.
+It feature floats and marching units unique to the island.
+There are contests for the most beautiful Christmas tree, the best dessert and prettiest ornament.
+If you are spending Christmas on Molokai, you will not want to miss this joyful holiday parade.